Are you having troubles finding a strong performance laptop at a decent price?

 The battery is non-removable.
 This means you will not be able to self-replace the energy source when it completely dies.

 If you need any external storage or connection slots, Dell’s notebook offers standard ports.

 For wired connections to the Internet, the device includes an Ethernet RJ 45 port.
-The computer also offers an HDMI port, two USB 3.0 ports, one USB 2.0 port, 1 Noble Lock slot, 1 SD Card slot, and the typical headset/ mic jack.
+The computer also offers an HDMI port, one USB Type-C port, two USB 3.0 ports, one USB 2.0 port, 1 Noble Lock slot, 1 SD Card slot, and the typical headset/mic jack.

 Allow me to ask a quick question: What is one of the greatest features of a modern laptop?

 If your answer includes access to the Internet, you are correct!

 Thankfully, Dell’s Inspiron 15 5000 allows for a variety of ways of accessing networks.
 The Ethernet port enables wired connections to the Internet.
 The laptop also includes an 802.11ac dual-band wireless card.
 The card allows for connections to Wi-Fi hotspots.

 Do you need to connect to your TV, phone, and other computers?
 The Bluetooth 4.2 feature enables you to connect to most modern devices.

 As with most of Dell’s other devices, the computer ships with a 1-year Collect and Return Hardware Support service.
 The notebook lacks accidental damage protection.